phineasla-hcmus/3.2-Android-Kotae/GUIDELINE.md

 | `getCustomerId`  | `getCustomerID`  |
 | `String url`     | `String URL`     |
 | `long id`        | `long ID`        |

+A good naming convention can be found [here](https://jeroenmols.com/blog/2016/03/07/resourcenaming), or the cheat sheet version [here](./.github/resourcenaming_cheatsheet.pdf)

 ### Use TODO comments
 Use `TODO` comments for code that is temporary, a short-term solution, or good enough but not perfect.
 These comments should include the string `TODO` in all caps, followed by a colon: